 It was one of those weeks for me when events, each one minor but accumulating into something distressingly greater, catches one unprepared and precipitates a downward spiral into a period of frustration and worry.
 Mark was the same, even more so, as an ongoing domestic crisis sought to overwhelm him.

-As a result of several phone conversations we decided the antitode would be two days away from our respective homes, going birding, somewhere we could banish our cares for a couple of days and in the process rejuvenate our flagging morale.
-We would put into practice what has become the latest fashionable mantra of getting out into the natural world and allowing its soothing ambiance to achieve the necessary rehabilitation.
+As a result of several phone conversations we decided the antitode would be two days away from our respective homes, going birding, somewhere we could banish our cares for a couple of days and in the process rejuvenate our respective flagging morales.
+We would put into practice what has become the latest fashionable mantra of getting out into the natural world and allowing its soothing benefits to achieve the necessary rehabilitation.
 Not that this was novel to us as we both have been doing this for most of our lives.

 Our choice of venue was the RSPB's Bempton Cliffs reserve in East Yorkshire and a date with the much celebrated adult Black browed Albatross (the tross for short) which has returned to the cliffs very early this year, on 30th March and is currently wowing everyone and anyone as it cruises around the gannet colony at Bempton.
 Mark, being the obssessive he is about photography, had seen some superb images, taken a week ago, of the albatross actually perched on a stack jutting out from the cliffs below one of the watchpoints called Staple Newk.
 He was determined to get a similar image if he could and I was not far behind in my desire to resume acquaintance with this fabulous bird.